 Robust research surveys are vital to maintaining the health of Alaska’s fisheries, protected resources, and habitats in the face of change.
 Survey findings also support our co-management agreements with Alaska Native communities to preserve their rich cultural heritage and food security.

 Timing and consistency are especially critical to our surveys in the Northeast U.S. Shelf Regional Ecosystem, where there are large seasonal cycles in temperature.
 The Northeast Fisheries Science Center conducts more than 20 surveys independently and with regional partners.
 They monitor the health and abundance of marine life and habitats in response to a changing climate and expanding ocean uses.

 Our Northeast surveys support sustainable commercial and recreational fisheries that contribute approximately $8 billion to the regional gross domestic product.
 The data we collect also helps coastal communities adapt to climate change and other effects of a changing ocean environment.

 - Sustainably manage commercial and recreational fisheries

 - Protect salmon and killer whales under the Endangered Species Act

 - Understand broader environmental trends

 Surveys also help us understand and respond to the socio-economic impacts from a changing ocean in the Northwest.
 Marine fisheries, tourism, and related industries are critical to communities and economies in Washington and Oregon.
-Recreational and commercial fishing alone account for nearly 70,000 jobs and generate almost $10 billion in overall sales.
+Recreational fishing and the seafood industry on the West Coast alone account for nearly 70,000 jobs and generate almost $7 billion in sales.